bmaidics/zilla-plus-aws-templates/amazon-msk/cdktf/secure-public-access/README.md

 ### Public TLS Certificate Via ACM

-By default Zilla Plus will assume TLS certificate coming from Secret Manager.
+By default Zilla Plus will assume TLS certificate coming from Secrets Manager.
 You can use Zilla Plus with TLS certificate via ACM.
 To enable this set `PUBLIC_TLS_CERTIFICATE_VIA_ACM` to `true`.

 ### Custom Zilla Plus Role